 For students without a suitable rifle or those unable to travel with their rifle of choice, the JP Blue Steel Ranch has you covered.
 We have a limited number of JP loaner rifles available for student use during our courses free of charge.
 To ensure rifle availability, advanced notice is required if you intend to make use of one of our rifles.

 Match grade ammunition is also available for purchase for any BSR course at the following prices.
-Advanced notice is required to ensure supply.
+Advanced notice and payment is required to ensure supply.